-THE DRILL SERGEANT: Trigg Mining (ASX: TMG) commenced a program of air-core drilling program at the company’s 100 per cent-owned Lake Throssell Sulphate of Potash (SOP) project, located east of Laverton in Western Australia.
+THE DRILL SERGEANT: Trigg Mining (ASX: TMG) has wasted little time in moving to the next stage of evaluation and development of the company’s 100 per cent-owned Lake Throssell sulphate of potash (SOP) project in Western Australia.

 TO READ THE FULL ANNOUNCEMENT: CLICK HERE